 Regardless of whether you think working from home is a trend or not, it’s here to stay, at least in part.
 Successfully managing remote teams and fostering team-building online are significant challenges, but navigating them is essential for company and team success.

-Here are 6 easy tricks to build and effectively manage outstanding virtual teams.
+Here are 5 strategies to build and effectively manage outstanding virtual teams:

 Despite its importance, onboarding is often severely neglected.
 One Gallup poll found that only 12% of employees “strongly agree” that their company onboards new employees well.